 Sleeping With Other People

 Alison Brie and Jason Sudeikis run into each other at a meeting for sex addicts over a decade after they lost their respective virginities to each other in college.
+As they begin to see each other frequently, a friendship forms between the two as they learn more about one another.
+They navigate new relationships, the ups and downs of falling in love, and emerging feelings.
+A funny and sweet film that is worth falling in love with again—and again.
 This movie manages to be both raunchy and sweet, and Brie and Sudeikis have a nice chemistry as two former lovers who are trying to keep it platonic this time around.
+Can they keep it up or will it all coming crashing down?

 RELATED: 19 Movies to Watch After a Breakup

 Here's another movie from the 90s, but this one features Ben Affleck’s ex, Gwyneth Paltrow, and she’s sporting a British accent.
 It contains dual timelines: In one universe, Paltrow’s Helen catches the train home and finds her boyfriend cheating.
 In another universe, she misses the train and remains oblivious.
+The movie does a great job of illustrating the chain of cause-and-effect and how things can work out differently by something so simple.
+It is a very entertaining rom-com with great laughs and cute romance.
 If following those timelines sounds like too much work, just pay attention to whether Helen’s hair is short or long.
 If it’s short, she made the train.
 If it’s long, she missed it.

 This ribald comedy is about a one-night stand that results in an unplanned pregnancy.
 Leads Jenny Slate and Jake Lacy bounce off each other wonderfully, and when she finds out she’s pregnant, her decision to get an abortion is presented both hilariously and unapologetically.
 The dark humor and political subject matter means this probably isn’t the best movie for the first time you Netflix and chill with someone; it’s more of an advanced seminar rather than an introductory class.
+The film does a great job of tackling a sensitive topic with maturity, honesty, and wit and maintains a strong female lead that is true to herself.
 But the central romance is both sweet and sexy, and while you hopefully won’t need it, there’s also a hysterical reminder of exactly how not to use a condom.
+If you're a fan of Juno, Knocked Up, or Waitress, you should check this one out!

 Featured still from "Drinking Buddies" via Magnolia Pictures